 5.2.1 Replacement Brake Lining Assemblies for Vehicles of Categories M1, M2 and N1

-Replacement brake lining assemblies and replacement drum brake Linings shall be tested according to the Annex C using one of the two methods described in C-1 (vehicle test) or in C-2 (inertia dynamometer test) and shall satisfy the requirements stipulated in this Annex C. The representative vehicle(s) shall be selected from among the application range using a worst case analysis.
+Replacement brake lining assemblies and replacement drum brake linings shall be tested according to the Annex C using one of the two methods described in C-1 (vehicle test) or in C-2 (inertia dynamometer test) and shall satisfy the requirements stipulated in this Annex C. The representative vehicle(s) shall be selected from among the application range using a worst case analysis.
 3)

 5.2.2 Replacement Brake Lining Assemblies and Replacement Drum Brake Linings for Vehicles of Categories M3, N2 and N3